Inclusion and Diversity Reference Panel

-Troy Roderick has specialised in Diversity & Inclusion for around 20 years, joining Telstra in April 2007.
+Troy Roderick has specialised in Diversity & Inclusion for around 20 years.
 He is a member of the Australian Human Rights Commission’s Working Group on Cultural Diversity & Inclusive Leadership; the Advisory Council for the “Diversity and Inclusion in Asia Network” of Community Business; and the global Expert Community of Catalyst’s Research Centre for Corporate Practice.

 Roderick is also an active White Ribbon Ambassador and the Executive Ambassador of Catalyst Australia.

 In 2015 and 2016, Roderick was recognised in The Economist’s Global Diversity List “Top 50 diversity professionals in industry”.